-Take your first step on a new and exciting journey with us…Register your interest to start your journey!
+Take your first step on a new and exciting journey with us…Sign up to start your journey!

 Once you’ve registered, we will be in contact straight away with the next step.
 You can find information about eligibility and a step-by-step guide to the journey to become a special below.

 Select each part of the process below to learn more:

 Click 'sign up' and complete our online application form to begin your journey to becoming a Special Constable today.

 Your samples and vetting form will be submitted the day after your assessment centre and usually takes 10 - 15 days to receive your result.
 You will be informed of your result by email.

 Your medical questionnaire will be reviewed the day after your assessment centre and you will be informed of the next step by email.
 Depending of the information you have declared in your medical form, you may be referred for a telephone or face to face consultation with our medical provider and a final result is usually determined within 8 weeks.

 1. OBSERVATION EXERCISE: